Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

    install paths.
 6. Execute `/build-aux/mingw/config-mingw.bat` to install the initial development environment.
-7. Optional: Install ZMQ for mingw64 if desired and update make-nexa.sh
+7. Optional: Install ZMQ for mingw64 if desired and update make-pyrrha.sh

 #### (Re)Build Pyrrha

 1. If necessary, modify configuration of `/build-aux/mingw/SET_ENV_VARS.bat`
-2. Execute `/build-aux/mingw/rebuild-nexa.bat` to build nexa from source.
+2. Execute `/build-aux/mingw/rebuild-pyrrha.bat` to build pyrrha from source.
 3. Output of a successful build will be placed in `/build-output/`